Representation Learning for Event-based Visuomotor Policies: Results and Discussion

 Given the high data rate from event cameras, it is possible to control the vehicles at a higher frequency than with standard RGB camera images.
-We conduct an experiment where all trained policies are tested at different control frequencies of the drone.
+We conduct an experiment where different control frequencies are simulated for the drone (varying the step size as discussed in section 4), and the trained \textit{BRP} and \textit{EIP} policies are tested.
 As conventional CMOS cameras often output data around 30-60 Hz, we choose 45 Hz as the minimum for the test, and 400 Hz (motor level control frequency of quadrotors) as the maximum.
 The results are seen in \autoref{fig:ctrl} as success percentage over 40 trials in two environments, with success defined as whether or not the drone navigates through a 100m long obstacle course without collisions.
 We observe that all modalities suffer from low rate of success at 45 Hz, demonstrating the drawbacks of slow control in densely populated obstacle courses.
-Although the motion of the camera (and subsequently the number of events) is smaller when the data is being read in more frequently, extracting a latent representation allows the BRPs to be accurate, reaching over 95\% accuracy for 200-400 Hz.
+Although the motion of the camera (and subsequently the number of events) is smaller when the data is being read in more frequently, extracting a latent representation allows the \textit{BRP}s to be accurate, maintaining a high success rate at a simulated data rate of even 400 Hz.
 Intuitively, being able to perceive and control faster also means that the agent has enough chances to recover even in case of the occasional bad action.
-In contrast, we notice a falloff in the accuracy of EIP at higher control frequencies, as the event images get much sparser, which could prove to be problematic for a CNN. \\ \emph{Robustness to environmental changes:} \\ We also observe that policies trained over the bytestream representations exhibit robustness to several factors.
-We analyze this by running 20 trials of a policy under the test settings, and comparing the mean and standard error of the distance traveled without collision.
-First, we evaluate the performance when transferring a policy trained on the \textit{poles} policy to unseen environments.
-We test two scenarios here: one involving a change in texture of the obstacles, and another involving a change in shape.
-From the results in \autoref{fig:envchange}, we see that the end-to-end event image policy, exhibits good performance on the environment it was trained on, but fails when applied to other environments due to the radically different image inputs.
-Whereas, as seen in section 5.1, the eVAE brings a degree of invariance to the latent space projection, and hence the both BRPs perform better with different texture/shape. \\ \emph{Robustness to camera parameters:} \\ Similarly, we examine the effect of event camera sensor parameters on policy performance.
-For instance, in \autoref{fig:camthresh} we examine the effect of the event threshold: which is the parameter that determines at what level of intensity change should an event be fired.
-A low value of threshold thus means a large number of events are fired, making the camera more sensitive to motion.
-When tested with different camera thresholds, which results in changing amounts of detail in the sequences, BRPs outperform the EIP.
-The eVAE affords the policies a degree of invariance to this redundant/unnecessary data, whereas the end-to-end CNN model may not.
+In contrast, we notice a falloff in the accuracy of \textit{EIP} at higher control frequencies, as the event images get much sparser, which could prove to be problematic for a CNN.